MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 Combining frameworks with personal techniques, such as mind-mapping, is recommended.

 Architecture is about communication, not the end product.
-Make sure you’re optimizing for clear and intentional decision making, tradeoff acknowledgement, and clear communication in your established processes.
+Make sure you’re optimizing for clear and intentional decision making, tradeoff acknowledgment, and clear communication in your established processes.

 ## Next steps